COMING SOON : Doctors kept telling me not to worry for eight years when I knew something was wrong!

 » Fasciculations - Author statement: "Pure motor variants of CIDP may have a ‘motor neurone disease’-like presentation, particularly if the patient reports fasciculation and cramp".
 Again, my fasciculations was not a diagnostic issue with my doctors until I proactively showed them.
 In my sensory-dominant CIDP progression, I believe I had invisible (sensory?) fasciculations long before they appeared on my calves and invisible "fasciculations" continue today as a MAJOR troubling symptom.
 So again I wonder about the evidence to support this fasciculations statement by the authors?

-» Cramps - "Same quote as above" - Almost daily MAJOR cramping was one of the earliest symptoms of my CIDP.
-Unlike pain and fasciculations, my cramping was stopped in its tracks within weeks of my very first IgG infusion!
-This suggests my CIDP was the cause of the cramping?
+» Cramps - "Same quote as above" - Almost daily MAJOR cramping was one of the earliest symptoms of my CIDP (see my CIDP Timeline).
+Unlike pain and fasciculations, my cramping was stopped in its tracks within weeks of my very first IgG infusion campaign!
+This suggests my condition is immune-mediated and is the cause of the cramping?

 CONCEPTS for My CIDP Log Chronic Inflammatory Demyelinating Polyneuropathy, Demyelinating Neuropathies ,